Hunter Henry Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Henry has averaged 30.4 receiving yards per game in his five career matchups against the Dolphins, 2.1 fewer than his over/under for Sunday's game.

-- In five matchups with the Dolphins, Henry has had a touchdown catch twice, but never more than one in any single game.
+- In five matchups versus the Dolphins, Henry has had a touchdown catch twice, but never more than one in any single game.

-- This week Henry will face the NFL's 19th-ranked pass defense (249.4 yards allowed per game).
+- The Dolphins are conceding 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

-- The Dolphins' defense is seventh in the league, giving up 1.4 passing touchdowns per game.
+- The Dolphins' defense is seventh in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- Against the Jaguars last week, Henry was targeted five times and totaled 37 yards on three receptions.
+- In last week's outing against the Jaguars, Henry was targeted five times, totaling 37 yards on three receptions.

-- Over his last three outings, Henry has 123 receiving yards on 10 receptions (19 targets), with two touchdowns, averaging 41.0 yards per game.
+- Henry's 19 targets have resulted in 10 receptions for 123 yards (41.0 ypg) and two touchdowns in his last three games.

 Henry's New England Teammates